-In 2021, Rideau St. Lawrence Distribution (RSL) met or exceeded most of the performance targets.
+In 2022, Rideau St. Lawrence Distribution (RSL) met or exceeded most of the performance targets.
 Aging distribution infrastructure continues to be the primary challenge facing utilities today.
 Like most utilities in Ontario, Rideau St. Lawrence Distribution must replace aging infrastructure at an accelerated pace in order to meet this challenge.
 Distribution system maintenance, including tree trimming activities, is critical to reduce the vulnerability of the distribution system to external uncontrollable events, such as weather.
-In 2021, while we continued to deal with the challenges presented by the COVID 19 pandemic, we achieved excellent system reliability results, as well as favourable results in the remaining measurements.
+In 2022, we achieved excellent system reliability results, as well as favourable results in the remaining measurements.
+In 2022 we continued to deal with the challenges presented by increasing inflation, climate change and the maturation of an historical cost of service.